 Terry Pratchett's The Colour of Magic is a two-part television adaptation of the bestselling novels The Colour of Magic and The Light Fantastic by Terry Pratchett.
 The fantasy film was produced for Sky One by The Mob, a small British studio, starring David Jason, Sean Astin, Tim Curry and Christopher Lee as the voice of Death.
 Vadim Jean both adapted the screenplay from Pratchett's original novels, and served as director.
 Terry Pratchett's The Colour of Magic was broadcast on Sky One, and in High Definition on Sky One HD, on Easter Sunday and 24 March 2008.
 The first part drew audiences of 1.5 million, with the second part attracting up to 1.1 million viewers.
 The film was well received by fans, but drew mixed reviews from critics, who generally praised the acting talent of the all-star cast, but criticised the film's script and direction.
 The production is the second adaptation of Pratchett's novels as a live-action film, following the successful release of Hogfather on Sky One over Christmas 2006.
 A third adaptation, Going Postal, followed in 2010 with more planned for the future.

-Drama, Animation, Comedy, Drama, Action, Animation, Fantasy, Science Fiction
+Drama, Animation, Comedy, Drama, Drama, Action, Animation, Fantasy, Science Fiction

 Humanity has advanced to great heights since it obtained the information technology known as "Mana."
 With that nearly magical power, problems like war, food shortages, and pollution have been eliminated.
 This age of peace and freedom, the Empress Angelese of the Misurugi Empire is a privileged girl with no disabilities.
 She learns, however, that she is a "Norma," a kind of human who cannot use Mana and are outcasts of society.
 Having lost everything, she is sent to an isolated island.
 There she meets other Normas who ride in humanoid weapons called Para-mails, protecting the world from dragons invaders from another dimension.

-Drama, Animation, Comedy, Drama, Action, Animation, Fantasy, Science Fiction, Animation, Family, Fantasy
+Drama, Animation, Comedy, Drama, Drama, Action, Animation, Fantasy, Science Fiction, Animation, Family, Fantasy

 Noggin the Nog is a popular British children's character appearing in his own TV series and series of illustrated books, the brainchild of Oliver Postgate and Peter Firmin.
 The TV series is considered a "cult classic" from the golden age of British children's television.
 Noggin himself is a simple, kind and unassuming King of the Northmen in a roughly Viking-age setting, with various fantastic elements such as dragons, flying machines and talking birds.
 Some of the original artwork for the series is on display at the Rupert Bear Museum.